Wisconsin–River Falls Falcons football: Ranked teams

 Starting in 1999 the American Football Coaches Association (AFCA) began publishing rankings for Division III football.
 In 2003, D3football.com started publishing its own rankings for Division III football.
-Since the inception of both polls, Wisconsin–River Falls has been ranked one time in the AFCA Coaches Poll and two times in the D3football.com poll to end the season.
+Since the inception of both polls, Wisconsin–River Falls has been ranked two times in the AFCA Coaches Poll and three times in the D3football.com poll to end the season.
 Additionally, while not being ranked in the Top 25 to end the season, the Falcons have received votes (RV) three times in the AFCA Coaches Poll and two times in the D3football.com poll.